dnsimple/dnsimple-support/content/articles/ssl-certificates-email-validation.markdown

 ## The process

-The email validation process consists of three steps:
+The email validation process consists of a few steps:

 1. When you purchase a certificate, we show you a list of authoritative emails identified by the Certificate Authority for the domain associated with the certificate
 1. You select an email from the list.